-Application for License Clinical Social Worker
+Application for Licensed Clinical Social Worker

-Licensed by Reciprocity (Currently licensed in another state)
+(Currently licensed in another state)

 Reference forms are not required when applying by reciprocity.